 But there is so much that goes into seeking compensation for your dog bite injuries that your head might explode if you proceed with your case on your own.
 To make sure that your head remains safe and sound in the process of recovering damages after a dog bite, we invited our Los Angeles dog attack attorney to help you out a little bit.

 This might sound surprising, but the success of your claim depends on how well you write and structure a demand letter.
 The “art” of putting together a demand letter in a dog attack injury case in California deserves to have its own book.
-But we know that you are a busy person and the last thing you would want after getting bitten by a dog is to spend countless hours on reading through tons of new information, which is why we asked our experienced dog bite attorney from the Compass Law Group, PC, to outline a brief guide to writing a demand letter after a dog attack in California.
+But we know that you are a busy person and the last thing you would want after getting bitten by a dog is to spend countless hours on reading through tons of new information, which is why we asked our experienced dog bite attorney from the Compass Law Group, LLP, to outline a brief guide to writing a demand letter after a dog attack in California.

 7 rules of writing a demand letter after a dog bite in California